a2a-lovelace/a2a-lovelace/README.md

-## Hi there, Привет! 👋
+## Hi there, Привет! 🤗

-🔭 I’m currently working on OOP project in PHP

-😄 Finished work on Modern Mathematical Packages' Labs using Jupyter Notebook in GoogleColab

-🌱 I’m currently learning Math, Physics/Mechanics and OOP in PHP
+I'm Marina, student, Math and Computer Science

 <!--
 **a2a-lovelace/a2a-lovelace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.